mlcommons/inference/v0.5/recommendation/README.md

 export DATA_DIR=./fake_criteo
 ```

+### Calibration set

+For MLPerf Inference, we use the first 128000 rows (user-item pairs) of the second half of `day_23` as the calibration set.
+Specifically, `day_23` contains 178274637 rows in total, so we use the rows **from the 89137319-th row to the 89265318-th row in `day_23`** as the calibration set (assuming 0-based indexing).

 ## Running the benchmark

 Download and install all the pre-requisites.
 Both local and docker environment need to set 3 environment variables: